 Caleb is proof that Hebron (any Hebron) can be taken.

 We all have a choice.
 We either believe what God says or cower to the giants that stand in the way.

 Your Hebron will most likely have giants standing on it.
 These giants can be any number of things: fear, scarcity, insecurity and failure just to name a few.

 But keep in mind, your Hebron is God’s promise to you.
 It’s the place where He encountered you, where He gave you purpose and birthed a vision.
 He will fulfill what He’s promised.

 Refuse to cower to these giants.
 Refuse to be intimidated.

 Your Hebron stands waiting.

 1. Is this helpful?
 Love to get your thoughts on this.
 What are you learning about pursuing God’s promises in your own life?
-Do you think people give up on their promise/dreams to easily?
+Do you think people give up on their promises/dreams too easily?
 Have you captured a promise from the Lord?
 Please let me know in the comments below

 2. Do you know someone who will find this conversation just as interesting as you?
 Take a second and use the social buttons below to share it with them.
 I create these blog posts for you and your closest friends